appcelerator/amplify-tooling/packages/amplify-auth-sdk/README.md

    * `serverPort`: (Number) [optional] The local HTTP server port to listen on when interactively authenticating.
 Defaults to `3000`
    * `tokenRefreshThreshold`: (Number) [optional] The number of seconds before the access token expires and should be refreshed.
-Defaults to 5 minutes (or 300 seconds).
+Defaults to `0`.
  * PKCE:
    * This is the default authentication method and has no options.
  * Username/Password: